-Cleanup needs around drill sites and accident sites can utilize Zeolite.
+Cleanup needs around drill sites and accident sites can utilize Zeolite for wastewater treatment.
 Ida-Ore Mining has the ability to manufacture blends of wood and Zeolite to take advantage of both the lightweight and absorbent characteristics of wood chips.
 Or it can be used directly to capture radio-nuclides and hydrocarbons.

 Wood blends will reduce disposal costs at landfills and still take advantage of the binding and capturing capabilities Zeolite has to offer.